Nikon W150 vs Sony RX10 IV

 It is notable that the RX10 IV has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The W150 does not feature such a mic input.

 Both the W150 and the RX10 IV are recent models that are part of the current product line-up.
 The RX10 IV replaced the earlier Sony RX10 III, while the W150 followed on from the Nikon W100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the W150 and RX10 IV can be found, respectively, in the Nikon W150 Manual (free pdf) or the online Sony RX10 IV Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon W150 and the Sony RX10 IV?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.